-In this section we analyse the findings of our research in greater depth to identify the firms and practitioners who stand out worldwide.
-This year, our listings comprise a total of 609 practitioners from 222 firms in 59 countries who are considered leaders in this field of law, following votes from clients, in-house counsel and peers.
+In this section we analyse the findings of our research in greater depth to recognise the firms and lawyers who stand out for their arbitration expertise on a global level.
+This year, we identify 733 practitioners from 441 firms and 86 countries as the leading practitioners in the field, following votes from clients and peers.

 Back to top